ava-labs/avalanchego/contract-examples/README.md

 ## Tests

-Tests are written for a local network which runs a Subnet-EVM chain.
-E.g `npx hardhat test --network local`.
-Subnet-EVM must activate required precompiles with following genesis:
+Tests are written for a local network which runs a Subnet-EVM Blockchain.

+E.g `RPC_URI=http://127.0.0.1:9650/ext/bc/28N1Tv5CZziQ3FKCaXmo8xtxoFtuoVA6NvZykAT5MtGjF4JkGs/rpc CHAIN_ID=77777 npx hardhat test --network local`.

+Subnet-EVM must activate any precompiles used in the test in the genesis:

 ```json
 {